 By 1938, the Great Depression had taken its toll and the NHL was shrinking from its peak of ten teams down eventually to six.
 It became evident that Montreal could no longer support two NHL franchises and the Maroons disappeared.

-In their brief 14-season history, the Montreal Maroons made the playoffs 11 times and won 2 Stanley Cups.
 Not tremendously great, but not too shabby either.
 They had several great players, many of which have been honored in the Hall of Fame.
 On March 24, 1936, they duelled the Detroit Red Wings for 6 overtime periods before finally losing 1-0.
 It remains the longest game in NHL history.
 It was one outstanding story after another with the fabulous and colorful marauding Maroons of Montreal.